Mariners designate outfielder Leonys Martin for assignment, recall first baseman Daniel Vogelbach

 - Boeing issues new layoff notices to 429 workers in Washington state

 With Guillermo Heredia playing well and Jarrod Dyson capable of playing center field, the Mariners decided to make a change.
 Since Martin was out of options, they had to designate him for assignment.
 Because he’s owed most of his $4.85 million contract this season, there is a chance that he could clear waivers and be outrighted to Class AAA Tacoma.
+The Pirates are interested in picking up Martin to offset the loss of Starling Marte to an 80-game suspension.
+But they are unlikely to pick up his full contract.
+The Mariners could work out a trade with Pittsburgh and take on some of that money owed.

 Vogelbach was inserted into the lineup at first base immediately for Sunday’s series finale against the A’s.
 With the Mariners expected to face a slew of right-handed starting pitchers in Detroit and Cleveland, he will play extensively.